Converg3nce/matic-docs/docs/staking/linux-package-installation.md

 Open the config.toml file from `$CONFIGPATH/heimdall/heimdall-seeds.txt`.
 All you need to do is add 1 Peer from this list to your `persistent_peers` in the format mentioned above.
 Make sure that you add at least one peer from the list, else you will run into connection issues.
 Try to choose a peer randomly from between to ensure you don't overload specific peers.

-To copy peers run the following command `cat $CONFIGPATH/heimdall/heimdall-seeds.txt` and then paste in the `config.toml` file by running this command:
+To see the list of peers, run the following command `cat $CONFIGPATH/heimdall/heimdall-seeds.txt`.
+Copy any 1 peer from the list and paste it in the `config.toml` file.
+You can open `config.toml` by running this command:

 ``` js
 $ sudo vi /etc/heimdall/config/config.toml